How to thread sketch with your sewing machine | Madam Sew

 After finishing stitching you want to iron away the marks to see the beautiful result of your work.

 I enjoyed doing my first free motion embroidery project and I like the personalised towel I made.
-I will definitely try something more challenging in the future and show you the result in one of my future posts!
+I will definitely try something more challenging in the future and show you the result on my instagram page!

 Have you tried thread sketching or free motion machine embroidery and do you have tips for me?
 I would LOVE to read those!